enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- I created a logout function.

-- It set the maxAge of token to 0.
+- The /logout route is correctly defined in the auth.routes.js file.

+- The logout function in the controller clears the JWT cookie by setting its maxAge to 0, effectively logging the user out.

-- It also send a message to frontend that logout is successful.
+- A success message is sent to the frontend upon successful logout.

-- In the catch block if there is any error is console log it and send error message to the frontend.
+- Error handling is implemented to catch and log any errors that may occur during the logout process.

+- Proper status codes (200 for success, 500 for internal server error) are returned.

 - Check it using postman.

 ### Creating message model

-- Go to the models folder and create a new file with the name of message.model.js.
-Paste following code to create a message model
+- Navigate to the models folder in your project.

+- Create a new file named message.model.js.

+- Paste the following code into the file to define the message model:

 ```javascript
 import mongoose from "mongoose";